WHERE DO I GET MY FOUR LEGGED FRIEND FROM

-Here I am not saying definitely don’t get a pup from a farm just be more wary, ask if the mum or dad are working dogs, if they are then the chances are that their offspring might be harder to keep as purely pets because of their genetic heritage, not impossible but they would probably require more than average mental stimulation as well as other dogs requirements for that dog and breed, you would need to be an experienced dog person.
-If the farm lets the pups in the farmhouse and they have experienced household noises and day to day runnings then things are looking up.
+Here I am not saying definitely don’t get a pup from a farm just be a lot more wary, ask if the mum or dad are working dogs, if they are then the chances are that their offspring will be harder to keep as purely household pets because of their genetic heritage, not impossible but they would probably require more than average mental stimulation as well as other dogs requirements for that dog and breed, you would need to be an experienced dog person.
+If the farm lets the pups in the farmhouse and they have experienced household noises and general day to day runnings then things are looking up a bit.

 When you think about it, the above seems quite obvious yet owners still buy pups from such and worse places.
-The worst I have seen is pups taken from owners and breeders where they have been crated from early times, separated from littermates and only introduced to mum for feeding, they have had no or very little mental stimulation, no exposure to any novel things, no learning what is right or wrong from mum, no learning of bite inhibition from littermates, the list goes on.
+The worst I have seen is pups taken from owners and breeders where they have been crated from early times, separated from littermates and only introduced to mum for feeding (or not at all), they have had no or very little mental stimulation, no exposure to any novel things, no learning what is right or wrong from mum, no learning of bite inhibition from littermates, the list goes on.
 If you acquire such a pup without a sound knowledge of dogs you will have problems from day one that might become worse as the dog gets older.

 If you are an experienced and knowledgeable dog owner then you could look towards rescue centres.
 Most dogs to be found in rescue centres are generally juvenile or adult dogs, not many puppies turn up.
 I have done a lot of volunteer work for one of my larger very busy local rescue centres, and like most rescue centres they do a fantastic job, giving many worthy dogs a second chance to have that special bond with us.
 Some rescue dogs may have issues of one sort or another, many have heartbreaking stories to tell, yet still seek our company (SEE MY /rescue-dogs TOPIC).